tower1ight/World/0.Sessions and Planning/C.04/C.04 Arc 3 - Into The Woods.md

 		- Goblin body assassin
 			- A note in sylvan: Some rough goblin translations on the note
 			- Check in on the mindless, ensure they are supplied for their task
-			- steer clear of the stalk seer, deco would be a able to pin point where these coordinates are
+			- steer clear of the stalk seer, deco would be a able to pin point where these coordinates are w
 			-

 ## ACT II